 Cornhole is a great game to get everyone engaged!
-Check out this article that explains why Cornhole is a must have marketing opportunity for your company and group! https://customcorntoss.com/5-reasons-cornhole-tournament-ultimate- marketing-event.
 Cornhole for Cancer is great for networking & team building opportunities!
-The Scoreholio software, makes it easy to set-up the tournament so that players register individually and then are matched with different players for all four games.
-So technically, you randomly switch partners and get to play with someone different each game.
+The Scoreholio software makes it easy to set up the tournament so that players can either register in set teams or individually and then are matched with different players for all four games.
+So, if you choose this tournament style, you randomly switch partners and get to play with someone different each game.

-Being together is important and cornhole is one of the few activities that can be done safely, outside.
-So, it is a great way to bond people of all ages, skill levels, backgrounds and abilities!
+Being together is important and cornhole is an activity that can be done safely, outside.
+So, it is a great way to bond with people of all ages, skill levels, backgrounds, and abilities!
 So, take the initiative to get one organized and bring Cornhole for Cancer to your community.
 This type of event is perfect for schools, sports groups, independent/assisted living facilities, religious groups, service groups, fraternity/sororities, and any other groups that are looking for a family fun activity!

-To begin, we encourage you to read the Event Information and these FAQ’s to familiarize yourself with the Cornhole for Cancer concept and execution process.
-There are some major considerations including who will host the event, what model you will choose (found in Event Information), the location of the tournament and the date (with a rain date).
-Once you have made a decision to do host an event please complete the Host a Cornhole Tournament Form on this website.
-Once After the form is submitted, the FPS office will call you within 48 business hours to get the process started.
-Once When your date/time/event details are confirmed, FPS will supply a customized registration form and URL page for your event specifically, and you will be able to share this your players.
+To begin, we encourage you to read the Event Information and these FAQs to familiarize yourself with the Cornhole for Cancer concept and execution process.
+There are some major considerations including who will host the event, what model you will choose (found in Event Information), the location of the tournament and the date (with a rain date or alternative location).
+Once you have made a decision to host an event, please complete the Host a Cornhole Tournament Form on this website.
+Once the form is submitted, the FPS office will call you within 48 business hours to get the process started.
+When your date/time/event details are confirmed, FPS will supply a customized registration form and URL page for your event specifically, and you will be able to share this with your players.
 Further, this page can also list any additional information pertinent to your tournament specifically and any sponsors you may want to recognize.
 This webpage will become the hub for all registration and information pertaining to your tournament.

 Once the tournament is up and running, FPS takes care of every detail and will communicate with all participants via email and text.
 We assign teams and courts, organize brackets and ensure that there is registration material for all attendees.
 FPS even provides the tents, tables and monitors so people can take a break from the sun and watch play that is happening.
 Prior to the event, all players will receive detailed instructions and a map of the tournament set up.

-The goal is to raise awareness and funds to support the For Pete’s Sake Cancer Respite Foundation mission and make it worthwhile for us to come and orchestrate your tournament, we recommend a goal of $6,000.
-At a minimum, we can come if you are able to raise $3,000 with team registrations and other ideas contained in our fundraising kit.
-We will provide you a detailed fundraising guide and expert advice on ideas that help you reach your goal.
+The goal is to raise awareness and funds to support the For Pete’s Sake Cancer Respite Foundation mission.
+To make it worthwhile for us to come and orchestrate your tournament, we set a goal of $6,000.
+At a minimum, we can come if you are able to raise $4,000 with team registrations and other ideas contained in our fundraising kit.
+We will provide you with a detailed fundraising guide and expert advice on ideas that help you reach your goal.

-In addition, tournament participants can dedicate a court in honor or memory of a loved one.
-There will be a prompt to do this on the registration page and you can simply follow the directions.
-To do this requires a $50 donation and all of these donations will count towards your fundraising goal and are restricted gifts to offset our respite costs throughout the year.
+In addition, tournament participants that fundraise $50 or more will have the opportunity to dedicate a message on our wall of hope in memory or honor of a loved one.
+All these donations will count towards your fundraising goal and are restricted gifts to offset our respite costs throughout the year.

-- The traditional method of play is a double elimination tournament that results in a final bracket.
+- The traditional method of play is a double elimination event that results in a final bracket.
 Every team is guaranteed two games.

-- We also offer a Round Robin tournament style that guarantees every team will play four games.
-The bracket is then ranked after the round robin by record and points, and a single elimination playoff bracket is made with the top eight teams.
+- We also offer a Round Robin event style that guarantees every team will play four games.
+The bracket is then ranked after the round robin by record and points, and a single elimination playoff bracket is made with the top sixteen teams.
 Every team is guaranteed four games.